Five Actions to Live a Longer Life

 However, when people DID take actions to live healthier, the increase was dramatic.
 Men were living an average of 37.6 years and women 43.1 years.
 That's an increase of 12 years for men and 14 years for women.
 The differences came for people who took five specific actions.
-Here they are, secrets to live a longer life, and just how much time these actions might give you.
+Here they are, secrets to living a longer life, and just how much time these actions might give you.

 #1 Don't smoke.
 Smoking is a risk factor for some cancers and heart disease.
 Eliminating the habit can add up to 10 years on your life.
 Interestingly that gap has been narrowed in recent years because of advances in medications and surgical options.
 But even when someone has access to the best medical care in the world, stopping smoking can still add at least 5 years to a persons life.